hvillero/hvillero/README.md

 # Hhow am I? 👋

 My Name is Hugo Villero, I'm a senior developer, designer, and architect with experience in object-oriented design and development using Ruby on Rails, as well as PHP, JavaSript and other languages.
 I have a passion for building high-quality web applications that are both functional and user-friendly.
-I'am a from Colombia but I've been living in Toronto Canada for the last 20 years. , I'm an adaptable and versatile developer with a commitment to ongoing learning and professional development.
 I'm excited about the opportunity to bring my skills and experience to a team that values collaboration, innovation, and excellence.

 ## 🚀 Profession
 I'm a senior developer, designer, and architect with a seasoned history in object-oriented design and development.
 Over the years, I've honed my expertise in **Ruby on Rails**, but I'm also proficient in other programming languages.